alexpineda/titan-reactor-official-plugins/README.md

 # Official Titan Reactor Plugins

+This documentation is currently out of date.
+Please standby!
 Your plugin is **NOT** required to be in this repository.
 You are free to publish your plugin to `npm` without prior approval.
 However if you feel your plugin would qualify as an official plugin and would like to publish it under the **@titan-reactor-plugins** namespace you may create a PR for it here.
 Plugins must match an acceptable level of quality in order to be accepted into this repository.

 ## Adding your plugin